waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **WKG Management:** I have repeatedly failed to document map transitions immediately and correctly in a single turn.
 My new protocol is to add all nodes and the connecting edge for a transition in the *same turn* it is discovered.
 I will not defer any part of this process.
 - **Agent Trust:** I must trust my agents' outputs unless proven wrong by direct testing.
 I will not second-guess them without evidence.
 - **Agent vs. Tool Usage:** My `exploration_strategist_agent` was a misuse of an agent for a computational task.
 It has been deleted.
 Future development of exploration or debugging aids must be implemented as custom tools, not agents.
+- **`pathfinder` Tool Limitation:** My BFS pathfinder cannot navigate across segmented maps that require intra-map warps.
+If it fails to find a path to a confirmed reachable tile, I must assume the map is segmented and manually explore each section via its connecting warps.